L'Arlésienne (Bizet): Composition history

-Bizet was confident that the best numbers from the incidental music, arranged for a full symphony orchestra, would be successful in the concert hall, for he planned a five movement suite as follows: 1.
+Bizet was assured that the best numbers from the incidental music, arranged for a full symphony orchestra, would be successful in the concert hall.
+He planned a five movement suite as follows: 1.
 Prélude, 2.
 Carillon, 3.
 Adagietto, 4.
 Minuetto, 5.
 Final (unidentified number).
-Later he exchanged the positions of the 2nd and 4th numbers and jettisoned the final one, leaving a four movement orchestral suite:
+Later he exchanged the positions of the 2nd and 4th numbers and abandoned the final one, leaving a four movement orchestral suite: